mtreviso/ml-for-nlp-course/README.md

 ## Background

-This course is a excerpt of the first set of lectures given at Lisbon Machine Learning Summer School (LxMLS).
+This course is an excerpt from the first set of lectures given at Lisbon Machine Learning Summer School (LxMLS).
 The goal is to provide a theoretical revision of ML alongside practical implementations, moving from shallow linear models, such as CRFs and SVMs, to modern deep learning models, such as recurrent and self-attention networks.
-In the end of the course, students will be able to understand modern deep learning architecures and write powerful state-of-the-art models via transfer learning using PyTorch.
+At the end of the course, students will be able to understand modern deep learning architectures and write powerful state-of-the-art models via transfer learning using PyTorch.

 More references can be found in:
 - [Deep Structured Learning Course by André Martins](https://andre-martins.github.io/pages/deep-structured-learning-ist-fall-2020.html)